 • track and roadbed maintenance problems.

-If you or a loved one is involved in any type of train accident, you should move quickly to secure representation by an attorney.
-Your lawyer will need to identify all the responsible parties and file a claim against them before the statute of limitations expires.
+If you or a loved one is involved in any type of train accident, you should move quickly to secure representation by a personal injury attorney.
+Your railroad accident attorney will need to identify all the responsible parties and file a claim against them before the statute of limitations expires.
 For example, if a government-owned railroad is at fault, the injured party may have to provide special notice of the claim to the railroad within a limited amount of time, sometimes as few as 30–60 days.

 Railway travel is provided by companies who are considered in the eyes of the law to be common carriers.
 The law imposes on common carriers the duty to make sure that their cargo or passengers safely reach their destinations, and also holds them liable for injuries to a passenger that happens during transportation if the carrier could have prevented the accident by exercising greater care.